spryker/code-sniffer/README.md

 Please see the [Spryker Demoshop](https://github.com/spryker/demoshop) repository for details.
 It is used there.

+## Excluding test related comparison files
+If you want to exclude certain generated (e.g. PHP) files, make sure those are in a `test_files` subfolder to be auto-skipped.
+You can otherwise always create a custom and rather unique folder name and manually exclude it in your PHPCS settings.

 ## Writing new sniffs
 Add them to the corresponding category inside Sniffs folder and add tests in `tests` with the same folder structure.